Divide knots of maximal genus defect: The Seifert form of a divide knot

 \subsection{Divide knots}

 We briefly recall the definition of divide knots.
-For more details, we refer to A'Campo's original article~\cite{AC3} or Baader and Dehornoy~\cite{BD}.
+For more details, we refer to A'Campo's original articles~\cite{AC4, AC3} or Baader and Dehornoy~\cite{BD}.
 Let~$D$ be the closed unit disc and let~$P$ be the image of a relative smooth arc immersed generically in~$D$.
-We identify the tangent bundle~$T(D)$ to~$D$ with the product~$D\times\mathbf{R}^2$ and consider its unit sphere The divide knot~$K(P)$ is defined to be the set of vectors based at and tangent to~$P$, intersected with~$ST(D)$.
+We identify the tangent bundle~$T(D)$ to~$D$ with the product~$D\times\mathbf{R}^2$ and consider its unit sphere The divide knot~$K(P)$ is defined to be the set of vectors in~$ST(D)$ based at and tangent to~$P$.

 Divide knots are fibred by a result of A'Campo~\cite{AC4}.
 In particular, they have a canonical genus-minimising Seifert surface~$\Sigma$.
 It is obtained as follows.
 Colour the complement~$D\setminus P$ into black and white regions in checkerboard fashion.
 The surface~$\Sigma$ then consists of the following points.
-For an ordinary point~$p$ of~$P$, add all the vectors of~$ST(D)$ that are based at~$p$ and do not point towards a white region.
-For a double point~$p$, add all the vectors of~$ST(D)$ that are based at~$p$.
-Ishikawa realised this surface as a plumbing of positive Hopf bands~\cite{Ishikawa}.
+For every ordinary point~$p$ of~$P$, it contains all the vectors of~$ST(D)$ that are based at~$p$ and do not point towards a white region.
+For every double point~$p$, it contains all the vectors of~$ST(D)$ that are based at~$p$.
+Figure~\ref{snail2fibre} is inspired by Figure~1.3 by Baader and Dehornoy~\cite{BD}, and shows the canonical Seifert surface for the snail divide with two double points.

+Ishikawa realised the canonical Seifert surface as a plumbing of positive Hopf bands~\cite{Ishikawa}.
 More precisely, the core curve of the Hopf bands in the plumbing construction are the following: There is one basis curve for each double point~$p$, consisting of orienting its lift to~$ST(D)$.
+We choose to orient the vectors clockwise, so that the curve corresponding to the double point in Figure~\ref{snail2fibre} is oriented downwards.
 There is one basis curve for each inner region of~$D\setminus P$, consisting of a curve in~$ST(D)$ that projects to a curve running clockwise around the boundary of the region.
 If the region is black, then we choose a lift that always points into the region; if the region is white, we choose a lift that always points outside of the region.
+Figure~\ref{Ialg} depicts portions of these basis curves around a double point of the divide.